ROCm-DS/hipDF/docs/install/hipDF-support.rst

 .. note::

-    The focus of this EA release of hipDF is on functionality.
+    The focus of this release of hipDF is on functionality.
 Performance is defocused in favor of functionality.

-hipDF requires ROCm 6.4.0 or later running on Ubuntu 22.04 or later.
+hipDF requires ROCm 7.0.0 or later running on Ubuntu 22.04 or later.
 See `ROCm installation for Linux <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>`_ for installation instructions.